Prologue

 Keyboard/track pad

 Perhaps the biggest issue in designing a small deck like the mTOC or Recovery Pi is an adequate keyboard.
 In addition to requiring additional power/charging, Bluetooth keyboards are likely vectors for attacks, and present a security vulnerability.
 There are some great designs out that seem like they’d be perfect, until you use them.
-Between the difficulty of accessing the charging port, latency, and sleep mode, we’ve found that the wired keyboard and touchscreen are a great combination.
-If you’ve got a decent working surface, the mTOC comes with a stand for a track pad as well as the suggested device, the Perixx peripad.
-Make no mistake, it’s not going to be as comfortable as a full sized keyboard, but it is functional.

 An additional word on this: at present there isn’t a great option to cover and protect the keyboard.
 This is something I’m looking into fixing.